isabella232/kendo-react-animation/docs/zoom/index.md

 ### Set Zoom Duration

-The component enables you to control the animation duration of the zoom transition.
+The Zoom enables you to control the animation duration of the zoom transition.
 To modify the zoom duration, update the [`duration`]({% slug api_zoom_kendouiforreact %}#duration-numberdefault-300) property and update the duration in the corresponding CSS class.

 > Sync up the `duration` property with the transition duration defined in the static `k-zoom-{direction}-enter-active` and `k-zoom-{direction}-leave-active` CSS classes.